MinecraftForge/Documentation/docs/utilities/recipes.md

 ### Shaped crafting

 Shaped recipes require the `pattern` and `key` keywords.
 A pattern defines the slot an item must appear in using placeholder characters.
 You can choose whatever character you want to be a placeholder for an item.
 Keys on the other hand define what items are to be used instead of the placeholders.
-A key is defined by a placeholder character and the item.
+A key is defined by a placeholder character and some combination of items and tags. `item` requires a specific item; `tag` will accept any item with the given tag.
+Generally, tags are preferred as they will integrate with other mods more nicely.
-Additional the type `forge:ore_dict` may be added.
-This defines the item beeing part of the [`OreDictionary`][OreDictionary] and can for example be used when it doesn't matter which copper ore is used to produce a copper ingot.
-In this case the `ore` tag has to be used instead of the `item` tag to define the item.
-There are [many more][Wiki] of these types which can be used here and you can even register your own.
-The `data` tag is a optional and used to define the metadata of a block or item.

-!!! important

-    Any item which uses `setHasSubtypes(true)` requires the use of the `data` field.
-When it is not used within the ingredients or keys, it will mean any metadata of this item will be accepted, for example: Not defining the data of a sword means even a half broken sword will be accepted for the crafting recipe!

 ### Shapeless crafting

 A shapeless recipe doesn't make use of the `pattern` and `key` keywords.

 To define a shapeless recipe, you have to use the `ingredients` list.
-It defines which items have to be used for the crafting process and can also make use of the additional type `forge:ore_dict` and it's functionality as described above.
-There are [many more][Wiki] of these types which can be used here and you can even register your own.
+It defines which items have to be used for the crafting process.
 It is even possible to define multiple instances of the same item which means multiple of these items have to be in place for the crafting recipe to take place.

 !!! note